HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/friendlyurl_wcmviewer/wcm_config_wcmviewer_workfriendly.md

 The page\_id portion of the friendly URL is made up of the friendly URL names of each page in the page structure.
 The page structure begins at the content root and ends with the currently selected page.

-For example, you might have a portal page called `Products` with a friendly URL name of `products`.
+For example, you might have a DX page called `Products` with a friendly URL name of `products`.
 Under the `Products` page is another page called `Appliances` with a friendly URL name of `appliances`.
 When referenced as a complete friendly URL, you would enter the following URL to access the `Appliances` page:

 ```
 http://www.example.com:10039/wps/portal/products/appliances